Nxcl-11/Malicious-URL-Detector-with-Machine-learning-by-Nou-Chylong/Documents/methodology.md

 ### 10. ROC Curve
 A ROC Curve was plotted using Scikit-learn's `RocCurveDisplay` to evaluate the model's performance in distinguishing between the classes based on probability outputs.
+### 11. Save the Model
+Save the model into pkl file for usage